kubeflow/community/proposals/kubeflow-steering-committee-election-proposal.md

 We are committed to an inclusive process and will adapt future eligibility requirements based on community feedback.

 ## Candidate Eligibility ##
 Community members must be eligible to vote in order to stand for election (this includes voters who qualify for an exception).
 Candidates may self-nominate or be nominated by another eligible member.
 There are no term limits for KSC members.
-Nothing prevents a qualified member from serving on both the TOC and SC simultaneously.
+Nothing prevents a qualified member from serving on the Kubeflow Steering Committee, Technical Oversight Committee and Conformance Committee simultaneously.

 ### Voting Procedure ###
 Elections will be held using [Elekto](https://elekto.dev/), an online voting tool created by CNCF intern Manish Sahani.
 The details for previous KSC elections can be found in the elections folder **\<TBD\>**.